kwaldenphd/python-intro/README.md

 ## Application

-Q1: Create named variable for each data type in Python using assignment operator
+Q1: Create a named variable for each of the following data types.

-Check using `print` and `type`

-Answers need to include assignment statement and print/type for each data type
-- Int
+- Integer
 - Float
-- String object
+- String
-- Boolean T/F
+- Boolean

+Show the value of each variable using `print()` and check the type of each variable using `type()`.

+Answer to this question includes program + comments that document process and explain your code.

 # Arithmetic Operators